Action Comics: Publication changes and special numbering

-An issue #0 (October 1994) was published between issues #703 and #704 as part of the Zero Month after the "Zero Hour: Crisis in Time" crossover event.
-There was an issue #1,000,000 (November 1998) during the "DC One Million" crossover event in October 1998 between issues #748 and #749.
+An Issue #0 (October 1994) was published between Issues #703 and #704 as part of the Zero Month after the "Zero Hour: Crisis in Time" crossover event.
+There was an Issue #1,000,000 (November 1998) during the "DC One Million" crossover event in October 1998 between Issues #748 and #749.

 On June 1, 2011, it was announced that all series taking place within the shared DC Universe would be either canceled or relaunched with new #1 issues, after a new continuity was created in the wake of the Flashpoint event.
-Although being DC's longest running series, having reached issue #904 at the end of its initial run, Action Comics was no exception, and the first issue of the new series was released on September 7, 2011.
+Although being DC's longest running series, having reached Issue #904 at the end of its initial run, Action Comics was no exception, and the first issue of the new series was released on September 7, 2011.
+During this "New 52" period, an instance of unusual numbering occurred in the "Villains Month" of September 2013, in which four extra issues were published between issues 23 and 24, numbered 23.1, 23.2, 23.3, and 23.4, featuring Cyborg Superman, General Zod, Lex Luthor, and Metallo respectively.
+Another special numbering was the second issue #0 of Action, released between #12 and #13 of the series with a cover date of November 2012, as part of the "Zero Month" promotion.

-In February 2016, it was announced that as part of the DC Rebirth relaunch, Action Comics would resume its original numbering system, starting with issue #957 (Aug.
+In February 2016, it was announced that as part of the DC Rebirth relaunch, Action Comics would resume its original numbering system, starting with Issue #957 (Aug.
 2016) and ship on a twice-monthly schedule.
+While it returned to a monthly schedule later, there was a time when it temporarily went weekly during the "DC All In" relaunch in 2024.

+Triangle numbers

+From 1991 to 2002, the Superman titles, including Action, had an additional number on the cover besides the issue number, to indicate the order of Superman-related issues published within a calendar year, in a time when there were many story lines extending between the different titles and it was important to know what order to read them.
+This number was in a triangle (or, towards the end of the period, the shape of the Superman chest insignia) with the year and a consecutive number starting with the first of the year.
+Action Comics had these numbers on issues #661 (triangle number 1991/3) through #785 (2002/4).
+On occasion since then, cross-title numbering of a similar style has sometimes been used to show the order of parts of a crossover storyline, including the "New Krypton" story in 2008 and the "Final Days of Superman" story in 2016.